amf71/ECLIPSE/README.md

 ## Installation & loading

-You can use devtools::install_github() to install cloneMap from this repository:
+You can use devtools::install_github() to install ECLIPSE from this repository:
 Temporary authenication token for reviewers included

 ```R